andykee/lentil/docs/user/fundamentals/planes.rst

 Planes
 ******

-All Lentil planes are derived from the |Plane| class.
-This base class defines the interface to represent any discretely sampled plane in an optical model.
+Lentil represents optical systems using one or more planes that have some influence on a propagating wavefront.
+The following planes are the core building blocks of most models in Lentil:

-Planes typically have some influence on the propagation of a wavefront though this is not strictly required and models may use *dummy* or *reference* planes as needed.
+* A :ref:`Plane <user.fundamentals.planes.plane>` represents a discretely

-Lentil provides several general planes that are the building blocks for most optical models:
+  sampled optical plane at an arbitrary location in an optical system.

 * The |Plane| base class provides the core logic for representing and working with discretely sampled planes in an optical model.